RedocamaI/RedocamaI/README.md

 This is Suraj Kumar Barnwal, a CSE undergrad, fresher from BIT Sindri, Dhanbad.
 I love sharing my ideas on Github.
 I have been passionate about Computer Science since I first saw it with my own eyes, in my school's Computer lab about ***10 years ago***.
 Since then, my life has changed.
 Now, I love to talk to my PC, in some special kind of language, which we call ***programming language***.
 When some **cryptic** looking text gives life to software, it's a real thrill for me.
 Getting stuck for hours and days, maybe even months is a bliss for me accompanied by obvious frustrations.
 I don't know where this coding journey will lead me, but I do have some plans.

-- 👋 I’m Suraj
+- 🌱 Currently working on C++ and Python projects.
 - 👀 A Machine learning, Computer vision, and C++ Lover.
-- 🌱 Currently working on C++ and Python projects.
 - 💞️ I’m looking to collaborate on : C++, Machine learning, and Python projects.
 - ⚡ A Weird thing: I speak Hinglish i.e ```Hindi + English```
 - 📫 How to reach me :